PvtSeaCow/Bartender-DiscordPythonCog/README.md

 - `Techniques` are if the drink has certain ways to make them.
 Drinks can either be `Mixed` or `Blended`, and could also have `Iced` and/or `Aged` (First Letter Capitalized.
 Also Unused atm.)
 - `Ingredients` are unused and most likely wont be.
 They are used within VA-11 Hall-A to make the drinks.
 - `Price` is how much is drink.
+- `custom_icon` is purely optional and is for only custom drinks.
+No url means No Icon.
+(OPTIONAL)

 ### Quotes
 Quotes are what Jill says in the footer of most embeds with her picture.